 Due to our integrated curriculum, geography is effectively taught across all year groups, enabling our children to develop as inquisitive geographers.

 Geography is planned into projects as either a lead subject, an applied subject or a more broadly associated subject.
 Cross curricular outcomes in geography are specifically planned for, with strong links between geography and literacy lessons identified, planned for and utilised.
 The local area is fully taken advantage of and engaging projects are planned to help achieve the desired outcomes, with extensive experiences for learning outside the classroom embedded in practice.
 This allows our children to truly retain what they have learnt, which heightens their curiosity of the world around them.
 All the children are then able to discuss their own independent thoughts and ideas.

-We teach children about their local area, giving them opportunities to observe and interpret a range of sources such as maps, aerial photographs and their own first hand experiences from field work.
-Children are taught the differences between their area and other places both in the UK abroad, allowing them to develop their knowledge of the world at different scales: locally, nationally and internationally.
+Our children are given various opportunities to observe and interpret a range of sources such as maps (both online and physical), aerial photographs and their own first hand experiences from field work.
+Children are taught the differences between their area and other places both in the UK and abroad, allowing them to develop their knowledge of the world at different scales: locally, nationally and internationally.

 Pupils learn the difference between human and physical features, strengthening their understanding and vocabulary by linking it to our own school grounds.
 All the children at Shakespeare Infant school are extremely conscious and respectful towards the reality how other people and places might be different to what they know and are familiar with.
 This allows them to make connections, whilst considering their rights and responsibilities in the world both towards other people and the environment in which they live.